May 5, 2015

 Upon the purchase of a horse, you want to make sure that you have the certificate of registration in hand.
 You will also need a transfer report signed by the seller and listing your name on the buyer line.
 The date of sale is the date you took the horse into your possession.
 AQHA does not have a deadline as to when a transfer report should be submitted, nor do we charge any type of penalty.
 If you find a transfer you forgot to send in, now is the time to submit it!

-Effective January 1, 2015, the transfer fee will increase from $15 to $20 per horse if you are a current member, so that’s a big reason to send transfers in before the end of the year.
-The transfer fee has remained at $15 since 1997.
+Effective January 1, 2015, the transfer fee is $20 per horse if you are a current member.
 Non-members will be charged a one-year membership for $40 upon the receipt of a transfer.

 As you’re completing your transfer form, make sure the seller is the last recorded owner on the horse’s papers.
 If the last recorded owner is not who you bought the horse from, this is called a multiple transfer.
 The transfer will remain the same no matter how many owners.
 Because AQHA will not knowingly skip an ownership, there will need to be a transfer report from each person who owned the horse.
 Send AQHA all information you have about previous owners, including names, addresses and phone numbers.
 We will attempt to contact the previous owners for you.